Healthy Homes Assessment Poukawa

 What We Do

-As building inspectors, we are experts in all components of expert home Inspections.
-We are here to ensure that you make the correct decision when buying your next home.
+As building inspectors, we handle all issues that come with professional home Inspections.
+We are here to ensure you make the right decision when buying your next home.

-We specialise in a range of services to make sure that you are completely aware of the state of any property you could be considering buying or selling along with other services.
+We are specialised in a range of services to make sure you are completely informed of the condition of any property you could be contemplating buying or selling in addition to other services.

-We don’t just collaborate with you, but we also work with important clients such as bank branches, local councils and insurance companies.
-Evidently they are pleased with this reassurance provided, because of the information contained included in our reports on building inspections.
+Not only do we cooperate with you, we also work with some large clients including bank branches, local councils, and insurance companies.
+Evidently they like our peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systemised approach to your property inspection and the latest in technology for software which includes digital photos in your report, you are able to actually see any issues that may be found.
-With our detailed reporting it is not surprising that we get so many clients recommending our services to their family and acquaintances.
+Our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any issues identified.
+Through our detailed reporting it’s not surprising that we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports